★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-A large service-center footprint creates pickup/delivery and lane density that supports faster transit, fewer rehandles, and better unit economics; difficult to replicate given capex and fixed-cost requirements in LTL.
+A large service-center footprint creates pickup/delivery and lane density that supports faster transit, fewer rehandles, and better unit economics; difficult to replicate given capex, high fixed costs, and the need to build door capacity across lanes.

 Erosion risks